<<

 request_param ($request_ref, $param_name)

 Return a request parameter.
-The parameter can be passed in the query string, as a POST multipart form data parameter, or in a POST JSON body
+The parameter can be passed in the query string, as a POST multipart form data parameter, in a POST JSON body, or in cookies for some parameters like product attribute parameters

 Arguments